 Disembark the vessel, transfer to the airport for your flight to Buenos Aires.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Flight from Buenos Aires to Ushuaia in Economy-class; tour of Tierra del Fuego National Park; all meals on board the ship; Captain’s welcome cocktail and gala dinner; luggage transfer from pier to the ship and vice versa; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands - list available upon request); port and safety taxes; boot rental; crew gratuities; 24 hour room service (special selection); parka; boot rental.
+Airfare from Ushuaia to Buenos Aires only; meals on board the ship; Captain’s welcome cocktail and gala dinner; luggage transfer between pier and ship; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands - list available upon request); port and safety taxes; some airport taxes; crew gratuities; 24 hour room service (special selection); parka; boot rental.
 Subject to change without notice.

 Airfare except as mentioned as included; passport and visa expenses and/or immigration reciprocity taxes if applicable; any ground services before and/or after the cruise other than the ones mentioned; spa charges; beverages other than those mentioned; laundry services, hair salon; personal expenses, on board medical consultations and drug prescriptions; cancellation/luggage/assistance/repatriation/medical insurance(s); fuel surcharge may apply.